1.4 Key issues of thesis guidance

 Guidance in different phases of the thesis

-4. 2/3 Implementation: The advisor comments on the thesis manuscript and gives constructive feedback.
+4. 2/3 Implementation: The supervisor comments on the thesis manuscript and gives constructive feedback.
 Often at this stage, the comments are given on knowledge base and empirical methods.
 After that, you can ask for feedback on, for example, the interview skeleton, the questionnaire, or anything else related to data collection.
 After the data collection, you can ask for feedback on the preliminary results and conclusions.

-5. 3/3 Reporting and assessment: The advisor or the 2nd evaluator does a preliminary examination of the thesis when a complete draft of the thesis exists (ie, all the chapters of the thesis are at least sketched).
+5. 3/3 Reporting and assessment: The supervisor or the 2nd evaluator does a preliminary examination of the thesis when a complete draft of the thesis exists (ie, all the chapters of the thesis are at least sketched).
 You will receive written feedback from the preliminary examination, which you can use to improve your thesis.

 The student commits